Tukkos/BookOrganizer-Prisma-API-PoC/README.md

-# BookOrganizer-Typescript-API-PoC
+# BookOrganizer-Prisma-API-PoC

-This project is an study on Typescript(TS), creating an basic CRUD in a Postgres API.
-To show my studies I decided do make an Book Organizer that can save users books and indicates some statistics about it.
+This project is an study on Prisma ORM, updating an basic CRUD from Postgres to Prisma.
+To show my studies I decided do update a Book Organizer that can save users books and indicates some statistics about it.

 # About

 This project had the purpose to show that I learned how to:

-- Configure an basic setup of an API with TS;
+- Update from pg, to Prisma ORM;
-- Understand how some @types works and how some dependencies works with it;
+- Understand how to config and use Prisma;
-- Make an CRUD using TS needs without using "Any" type;
-- Understand difference between time of compilation and time of excecution;
+- Learn basic CRUD and some aggregation functions;

 Routes:
 ```bash